chut89/NVIDIA-Driver390-Setup/README.md

 > cuDNN supports NVIDIA GPUs of compute capability 3.0 and higher and requires an
 > NVIDIA Driver compatible with CUDA Toolkit 6.5.

+Not tested but worth trying: https://github.com/tensorflow/tensorflow/issues/1498.
+In the discussion it was figured out the main problem was:
+> in this thread wants to support compute_20 device.
+However, since Eigen starts to use warp shuffling instructions, which is only available for compute_30 devices and later, it won't work.

 If you've already got NVIDIA GPU of compute capability 3.0 and still enjoy the thrill of building Tensorflow from source you can get support at https://github.com/yaroslavvb/tensorflow-community-wheels/issues/107